j0hnnyF1ve/blackjack_react/README.md

 ---
 ## Getting Started

+git clone the repo into a directory of your choosing\

-run `npm i` in the root to download dependencies run `npm start` to start the app locally run `npm test` to run the test suite for the *game* classes
+run `npm i` in the this new directory to download dependencies\
+run `npm start` to start the app locally\
+run `npm test` to run the test suite for the *game* classes\

 ---